-The Canalone Tofana slope is being widened.
-The Faloria rifugio has added new ensuite rooms and an a la carte restaurant, making it a an inviting option for staying on the slopes.
-In town there is a new wine bar, Baita Fraina, sister to the restaurant of the same name.
+The Canalone Tofana slope is being opened up.
+The Faloria rifugio has the addition of new ensuite rooms and an a la carte restaurant, making it a an inviting option for staying on the slopes.
+In town there is a lovely new wine bar, Baita Fraina, sister to the restaurant of the same name.
 And the 4-star boutique hotel Ambra re-opened after refurbishment.

 New for 2015/16